 Professional membership.
-Students are required to secure and maintain membership in the American College of Healthcare Executives (ACHE) for the duration of the M.H.A. degree program.
+During their first quarter, students are required to secure and maintain membership in the American College of Healthcare Executives (ACHE) for the duration of the M.H.A. degree program.

 Colloquia.
 Participation in 10 hours of noncredit colloquia designed to acquaint students with various aspects of the health-care industry is required of all students.